-Overall direction for the SCF is provided by an Advisory Board consisting of representatives from Paul G. Allen Philanthropies, Paul M. Angell Family Foundation, Leonardo DiCaprio Foundation, The Leona M. and Harry B. Helmsley Charitable Trust, and Oceans 5.
+Overall direction for the SCF is provided by an Advisory Board consisting of representatives from Paul G. Allen Philanthropies, Paul M. Angell Family Foundation, Leonardo DiCaprio Foundation, The Leona M. and Harry B. Helmsley Charitable Trust, Oceans 5, and The Moore Charitable Foundation.
 Day to day operations are overseen by the SCF Director.
 The SCF also receives input and guidance from an Expert Advisory Panel consisting of leading shark and ray experts from around the world.

 What is the goal of the SCF?